 This course covers application of critical thinking skills and nursing concepts in the care of adult clients with selected mental health problems in a variety of settings.
 The course includes the study of dynamics of human behavior ranging from normal to extreme.
-(Prerequisites: One of the following sequences with a minimum grade of "C:" ENG 101, MAT 120)
+(Prerequisites: One of the following sequences with a minimum grade of "C:" ENG 101, MAT 120, PSY 203, BIO 210, BIO 211, and either MAT 110 or MAT 120)